unraid/docs/docs/unraid-os/manual/storage-management.md

 **Turbo write mode**

-More recently Unraid introduced the Turbo write mode (often called
+More recently Unraid introduced the Turbo write mode (often called "reconstruct write")
-\"reconstruct write\")

-We start with that same block of new data to be saved, but this time we don\'t care about the existing data or the existing parity block.
+We start with that same block of new data to be saved, but this time we don't care about the existing data or the existing parity block.
 So we can immediately write out the data block, but how do we know what the parity block should be?
 We issue a read of the same block on all of the
 \*other\* data drives, and once we have them, we combine all of them plus our new data block to give us the new parity block, which we then write out!
 Done!

-To summarize, for the \"reconstruct write\" method, you need to:
+To summarize, for the "reconstruct write" method, you need to:

 - write out the data block while simultaneously reading in the data blocks of all other data drives